charles2gan/NCD/README.md

 ## Install

 You need to have 7zip in your system due to both programs use 7za command.
-It is not spected to work in Windows.
+It is not expected to work in Windows.